 The park, which boasts a glittering artificial lake and a waterfall, is also visited by an array of bird species, such as the blue-winged leafbird, the golden pheasant, and the white-crested hornbill.

 Filled with lush grounds and bountiful wildlife, the park is the perfect place for a breezy afternoon walk in the city.

 Victoria Harbour is a natural channel separating Hong Kong Island in the south from the Kowloon Peninsula to the north.
-With a strategic location in the South China Sea, the harbor is one of Hong Kong’s top tourist attractions thanks to its historic significance (it was one of the British Empire’s biggest military and trading ports) and the fact it offers gorgeous panoramic views of Hong Kong.
+With a strategic location in the South China Sea, the harbor is one of Hong Kong’s top tourist attractions thanks to its historical significance (it was one of the British Empire’s most significant military and trading ports) and its gorgeous panoramic views of Hong Kong.